 Originally from Manchester, I moved up to Edinburgh in my late teens.
 After studying photography and film at Screen Academy Scotland for four years, I left with a 1st class Honours degree and a passion for cinematography.
 Since then I've had 10 years experience shooting commercial, art, music, event and narrative work.

-I have since shot short and feature films, music videos, promos, and created online content for BBC Proms, BBC Radio 3, Edinburgh International Festival, BAFTA Guru, Decca Records and NHS.
-I shot the pilot episode of web series Last Exit To Ricklesburgh which was nominated for Scottish BAFTA New Talent, Marram (which I co-directed) and provided additional camera work on six feature films, most recently Zebra Girl and How The Light Gets In.
+I have since shot short films and features, music videos, promos, and created online content for BBC Proms, BBC Radio 3, Edinburgh International Festival, BAFTA Guru, Decca Records and NHS.
+I shot the pilot episode of web series Last Exit To Ricklesburgh which was nominated for Scottish BAFTA New Talent and Marram (which I co-directed) and provided additional camera work on five feature films including Zebra Girl and Night Kaleidoscope.
+Currently shooting Irvine Welsh feature documentary for LS Productions.
+My latest short film is ASKA starring Kate Dickie.

 I have a passion for lighting; a craft I continue to find more intriguing as my career develops.
 I'm often searching for new ways to use colour, texture and mise en scène and enjoy working closely with the production designer.
 I have the technical ability necessary to work efficiently on set, whilst my main focus remains on the creative side of filmmaking and what emotions my storytelling may evoke.

 My debut feature film as cinematographer is Riptide, for BIFA award-winning, BAFTA nominated Lyre Productions.
 Filmed in countless beautiful Scottish landscapes, it is a love story road movie exploring the relationship between two people with schizophrenia.
 Riptide was awarded 'Best Narrative Feature' at Beyond The Curve and selected by Scottish Mental Health Arts Festival, Canberra, Reel Recovery and Shetland Film Festival.
-My second feature is currently in development.
+My second feature How The Light Gets In is currently in production.